The Tribe of Reuben

 The Altar of Witness

-After the conquest, Reuben, Gad, and the half-tribe of Manasseh built a large altar near the Jordan [Joshua 22:10].
+After the conquest, Reuben, Gad, and the half-tribe of Manasseh built a large altar near the Jordan.
 The western tribes feared rebellion.
-If the altar were for rival sacrifice, Israel’s worship would be torn apart [Joshua 22:11-20].
+If the altar were for rival sacrifice, Israel’s worship would be torn apart.

 But the eastern tribes explained that the altar was not for burnt offerings or sacrifices.
 It was a witness.
-They feared that future generations might say, “You have no portion in the LORD.”
-The altar testified that the eastern tribes belonged to the same God and the same covenant people [Joshua 22:21-29].
+They feared that future generations might say they had no portion in the Lord.
+The altar testified that the eastern tribes belonged to the same God and the same covenant people [Joshua 22:10-34].

 This moment is central to Reuben’s story.
-Geography could have become a division.
+Geography could have led to division.
 Distance could have become forgetfulness.
 The altar was not a replacement for true worship.
-It was a testimony that Jordan must not cut the people of God in two.
+It was a testimony that the Jordan River must not cut the people of God in two.

 Searchings of Heart

 In Deborah’s song, Reuben is remembered painfully.
-While Zebulun and Naphtali risked their lives in battle, Reuben remained among the sheepfolds.
-The song speaks of “great searchings of heart” and asks why Reuben stayed with the flocks [Judges 5:15-16, 18].
+Reuben remained among the sheepfolds while the song speaks of great searchings of heart and asks why the tribe stayed with the flocks [Judges 5:15-16].

 That is one of Reuben’s clearest warnings.
 God’s people can fail by defiance, but they can also fail by delay.
 The divided heart may sound thoughtful, but when obedience is required, endless deliberation can become disobedience.